The Best and Worst Foods to Eat During Breast Cancer Treatment

 • You may be told to avoid runny eggs, raw seafood, and buffets where you cannot be certain how long the food has been out.
 I was also told to avoid takeaways for the same reason, but you should check with your medical team if you are not sure.

-You May Also Like:How to Live Your Best Life With One Kidney After Cancer
+You May Also Like:Tips for Living Well With Kidney Cancer

 Related Search Topics (Ads):